larq/larq/docs/guide.md

 ### Pseudo-Gradient

-The true gradient of a quantizer is in general zero almost everywhere and therefore cannot be used for SGD.
-Instead, optimization of BNN relies on what we call pseudo-gradients, which are used during back-propogation.
+The true gradient of a quantizer is in general zero almost everywhere and therefore cannot be used for gradient descent.
+Instead, optimization of BNNs rely on what we call pseudo-gradients, which are used during back-propagation.
 In the documentation for each quantizer you will find the definition and a graph of the pseudo-gradient.

 ## Quantized Layers